What Does It Mean When a Dog Imprints on You? A Guide to a Lifelong Bond

 1. Can an adult rescue dog imprint on me?

 While the critical imprinting window is in puppyhood, adult dogs absolutely form deep, powerful bonds that are functionally the same.
-A rescue dog who learns to trust you and sees you as their source of safety, food, and love will bond to you just as strongly as a puppy would have.
+A rescue dog who learns to trust you and sees you as their source of safety, food, and love will bond just as strongly as a puppy would have.

 2. My dog seems more bonded to my spouse than me.
 What can I do?